eliseSou/eliseSou.github.io/_pages/publications.md

 Consequently, we quickly devised an alternative solution by redirecting our product towards a different target audience.
 We successfully implemented our model into a mobile phone application, catering to personal use.
 Simultaneously, we continue to work on developing a model suitable for industrial use and plan to deploy it on a web server.

+4. Communication
+At first, it was tough communicating together as our team is composed of three Korean students and one international student.
+Different languages and cultures made it challenging to understand each other.
+But we didn't let that stop us!
+We found ways to improve, like using translation tools and having regular team meetings.
+As we worked together and listened to each other, our communication skills got better, and we became a stronger team.

 Future work